Cattle Queen of Montana: Critical response

-Variety reported that the film was "a listless and ordinary western" with a "screenplay [that] is short on imagination and long on cliche," and that "Allan Dwan’s direction is slow moving."
+Variety reported that the film was "a listless and ordinary western" with a "screenplay [that] is short on imagination and long on cliche," and that "Allan Dwan's direction is slow moving."
 A review of the film in The New York Times described Stanwyck as "pretty as a Western sunset in her curly, carrot colored hairdo," but that she "is given little to do except chase around the lush mountain greenery and shoot it out with the bad men;" Reagan's performance was described as "stalwart and obvious."

 Influence

 In the 1985 film Back to the Future, Marty McFly travels back to 1955 and notices the Cattle Queen of Montana displayed on the marquee at the Essex Theater in Hill Valley.

-Cattle Queen of Montana was also the last film that President Reagan watched during his eight years in office (according to records, he watched it at Camp David on January 14, 1989, six days before leaving the presidency).
+Cattle Queen of Montana was the last film Reagan watched during his presidency of the United States.
+He watched the film on January 14, 1989, six days before leaving the presidency.